wp-plugins/cuusoo-list/readme.txt

 == Screenshots ==

-1. This is the default interface: the API data fetching method is selected by default.
+1. This is the CUUSOO List interface.
-2. This is the interface when the page scrape method is selected: note the presence of extra columns in the list.
+2. The widgets made available by CUUSOO List.
-3. A demonstration of the default CUUSOO List widget.
+3. A demonstration of a customised CUUSOO List widget.

 == Frequently Asked Questions ==